-I’ll open any image I feel needs additional fine tuning in Adobe Photoshop.
-This step occurs after my final export of my JPG files.
+I’ll open any image I feel needs additional fine-tuning in Adobe Photoshop.
+This step occurs after the final export of my JPG files.
 It’s rare I need to open an image in Photoshop as 98% of my editing (if not 99%) is completed within Lightroom.

 My process concludes with uploading images to an online gallery and backing them up.
 I transfer my files to an external hard drive of some sort and upload them to an online server or gallery as well.
 As the icing on the cake, I share my gallery of trip images with family and friends!

 Note that this is the culling and editing process that works for me, after years in the industry.
 It may not work for you.
 Or you may find there are bits and pieces of it you really enjoy and find useful and others you wish to tailor to your needs or improve upon, which I encourage.

 Need additional tips on photography?
 Check out:

 - How to Organize and Edit Your Travel Photos: Part 1